gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Install and run an executable that:
     - Uses a mix of static and shared libraries.
     - Uses a mix of libraries from the same project, same build and from different builds.
-    - Use a (static, shared) library that depends on another (static, shared) library.
     - In each case, verify that only shared libraries are included in the install image.
     - In each case, remove the original binaries before running the install image.
 - A dependency on a binary overrides a dependency on the library that produced the binary.